Buying a car Top 10 estate car buying tips

 - Why estates still make sense against MPV and 4x4 rivals

-- How to keep costs to a minimum
+- How to keep running costs to a minimum

-Reports of the death of estate cars are premature, it seems.
-Despite predictions that the increasing popularity of MPVs and 4x4s would oust estate cars from showrooms, they remain a very popular choice.
-Families, business users and anyone needing extra luggage space will understand the appeal of an estate car.
+Families, business users, dog owners and anyone needing extra luggage space will understand the appeal of an estate car.
 But beware: they're not all super-practical.
-Some estates are much more 'lifestyle' than 'loadspace'.
+Some estates are more 'lifestyle' than 'loadspace'.

 Our top 10 tips for buying an estate car will help you decide which model best suits your needs.